AchrafKassioui/Learning-SpriteKit/README.md

 ## Core Image Filters in SpriteKit

-*9 November 2024*
+*9 November 2024, updated 6 March 2025*

-If we enable Core Image filters on the scene itself, we observe this:
+If we enable Core Image filters on a scene with a camera, we observe this:

 <img src="Screenshots/SpriteKit - Scene Filters OFF.png" alt="SpriteKit - Scene Filters OFF" style="width:33%;" />